AlonaDov/GTEx_exploration/README.md

 The following files are available in the repository:

-Source code of preformed anaysis:
+Source code of performed anaysis:
 GTEX_exploration.py or GTEX_exploration.ipynb (jupyter notebook)

 Input files used in the analysis: